-- · Weaker adoption of NPIs leads to a more prolonged peak in cases over summer 2020. - Variability in success of implementation of NPIs leads to ongoing but smaller peaks in the disease until the development of a vaccine.
-Seasonality of the virus is currently unknown, but may contribute to the timing and scale of these subsequent peaks. - Antibody testing may enable a proportion of the population with immunity to return to the workforce.
+- Weaker adoption of NPIs leads to a steeper, higher rise in cases. - Variability in success of implementation of NPIs leads to ongoing but smaller peaks in the disease until the development of a vaccine.
+Seasonality of the virus is currently unknown, but may contribute to the timing and scale of these subsequent peaks.